 - Suppose the capacity utilization of a company is less than 100%; then, the company may raise its production.

 - The first one is the actual output produced by the company.

-- And the second is the maximum output a company can produce in a given period.
+- The second is the maximum output a company can make in a given period.

-For example, if we look at a manufacturing company for a month, we would be able to discover how much the company has produced during the month; and then we can check how much the company can actually produce.
-Comparing these two will give us a hint about how much capacity the company has utilized during the month.
+For example, if we look at a manufacturing company for a month, we would be able to discover how much the company has produced during the month.
+Then, we can check how much the company can deliver.
+Comparing these two will hint at how much capacity the company has utilized during the month.

 - If the capacity utilization of a company is less than 100%, then the company can increase its production.